purpose168/xyops/docs/data-structures.md

 ## Job.remote

-Set to `true` when the job has an active remote connection (job request sent to remote server).
+Set to `true` when the job has an active remote server connection (job request was sent to remote server).

 ## Job.until